paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 A problem for the latter two is that the measurements are often only a few pixels wide with a correspondingly large uncertainty.
 Beyond t=40.2 the data from the latter two techniques is deemed unreliable due to the low resolution of the camera and the indistinct image of the aircraft.

-Computing the distance down the runway by these methods leads to the following data:

-The distance down the runway by these three methods agree rather roughly in magnitude as shown on the left (the distance data from the slab measurements is alos shown for comparison).
-However when differentiated to obtain ground speed the results are implausible except for the bearing data as seen on the right.
+The calculated distance down the runway by these three methods agree rather roughly in magnitude as shown below on the left (the distance data from the slab measurements is also shown for comparison).
+However when differentiated to obtain ground speed the results are implausible except for the bearing data, as seen on the right.

 <center>
 <img src="plots/video_b_distance.svg" width="300" />&nbsp;
 <img src="plots/video_b_speed.svg" width="300" />&nbsp;
 </center>

-The poor results from this analysis could be for many reasons; the low resolution of the video, non-linear camera field and so on.
-Even the bearing data does not make sense giving a de-acceleration of around -5m/s, if this were true the aircraft would have stopped well before the boundary fence and this was not the case.
+The poor results from this analysis could be for many reasons; the low resolution of the video, measurement error, non-linear camera field and so on.
+Even the bearing data does not make sense giving a de-acceleration of around -5m/s, if this were true the aircraft would have stopped well before the boundary fence which was not the case.
 The following graph compares the ground speed from the slab speed data of video A to the bearing data of video B:

 <center>
 <img src="plots/speed_cmp_slab_video_b.svg" width="300" />&nbsp;